-“Gaining access to guest speakers has enabled members to feel more confident, supported and reassured going through their treatment.”
+“Gaining access to guest speakers has enabled members to feel more confident, supported and reassured going through their treatment,” says Sharon.

-Now that the Fertility Support Group is going online, it is hoped that more people may be able to join the discussion and gain benefit from being part of the group.
+Now that the Fertility Support Group is online, more people are able to join the discussion and gain benefit from being part of the group.

 Feel less alone

 “People benefit from the group by feeling less alone with the overall impact infertility is having on their lives,” explains Jackie Stewart.

 “Several WhatsApp group chats have been formed along the way and patients have stayed in touch outside of the group.

 “For Sharon and I one of the biggest rewards has been to see the number of sustained friendships that have come from it.”

 Jackie thinks that, with the uncertainty during the lockdown and the temporary suspension of fertility treatment, there has been increased appetite for a virtual meeting.

 “People have felt more isolated during lockdown.
 Treatments being cancelled and put on hold have increased anxiety levels, and not being able to be around family and friends has added to the stress.

 “Lack of control and uncertainty is hard enough for those with infertility, but the added challenges of the coronavirus pandemic can cause significant stress.